 Results

-Successfully defended our client, a global automobile manufacturer in a contract dispute in Bucks County, PA.
+Obtained a defense verdict for our client, a global automobile manufacturer, in a contract dispute in Bucks County, PA.
 In 2021, amid the COVID-19 pandemic, the plaintiff purchased a new vehicle for $37,000.
 Seven months later, the car was involved in a crash caused by the plaintiff's daughter.
 Repairs for collision damage, which are not covered under the vehicle’s express written warranty, were delayed due to global supply chain disruptions caused by the pandemic.
 Despite the automobile manufacturer’s efforts to locate, obtain, and expedite delivery of repair parts to the collision repair shop, it took seven months to fully complete the repairs.
 The plaintiff alleged that the manufacturer violated the implied warranty of merchantability under the Magnuson-Moss Warranty Act and breached the Pennsylvania Unfair Trade Practices and Consumer Protection Law, citing the repair delays as the basis for the claims.
 Ultimately, the court returned a defense verdict, rejecting the plaintiff’s claims.